remmievets/TestNodeServer/design.md

 @enduml
 ```

+Actions which can be pushed and interrupt a state

+- action_roll_die
+- action_discard (count, type)
+-

 Action List

+- turn_reveal_tiles
+    - use_ring - Need to implement
+- turn_resolve_tile
+    - event_cards - discard 3 cards as a group
+    - event_life - discard 1 card, 1 life token, 1 shield as a group
+    - use_ring - Need to implement
+    - resolve_path - claim rewards
+    - resolve_event - implement resolution to events
+- turn_play
+    - ??
+- conflict_board_end
+    - Loop through each player and apply 1 corruption for each missing life token

 - Create function for advancement on path (use for story tile / card play)
     - move marker